How To Go Offshore And Diversify Your Life In 5 Simple Steps

-Today, 35 years later, my agenda is more focused and for sure more about my kids and their kids than myself.
+Today, more than 25 years later, my agenda is more focused and for sure more about my kids and their kids than myself.

 That’s not to say that I’m not enjoying the benefits of the plan, as it has evolved, along the way.
-Every step and every choice has created options and opportunities… for travel, for fun, for friends, for health, and for profit.
+Every step and every choice has created options and opportunities… for travel, for fun, for friendships, and for profit.